Start Free

 "Cold" Deploy

-The standard way to install the plugin for regular users is to copy the jar artifact, from the target/ directory to the extensions/plugins/ directory of your SonarQube installation, then start the server.
+The standard way to install the plugin for regular users is to copy the jar artifact, from the target/ directory to the extensions/plugins/ directory of your SonarQube Server installation, then start the server.
 The file logs/web.log will then contain a log line similar to:

 Deploy plugin Example Plugin / 0.1-SNAPSHOT